 List of famous female peace activists, listed by their level of prominence with photos when available.
 This greatest female peace activists list contains the most prominent and top females known for being peace activists.
 There are thousand of females working as peace activists in the world, but this list highlights only the most notable ones.
 Historic peace activists have worked hard to become the best that they can be, so if you're a female aspiring to be a peace activist then the people below should give you inspiration.

 This list includes Phyllis Bennis, Rachel Corrie and more people.While this isn't a list of all female peace activists, it does answer the questions "Who are the most famous female peace activists?" and "Who are the best female peace activists?"

-Cindy Lee Miller Sheehan is an American antiwar activist whose son, U.S. Army Specialist Casey Sheehan, was killed by enemy action during the Iraq War.
-She attracted national and international media attention in August 2005 for her extended antiwar protest at a makeshift camp outside President George W. Bush's Texas ranch—a stand that drew both passionate support and angry criticism.
+- Cindy Lee Miller Sheehan (born July 10, 1957) is an American anti-war activist, whose son, U.S. Army Specialist Casey Sheehan, was killed by enemy action during the Iraq War.
+She attracted national and international media attention in August 2005 for her extended antiwar protest at a makeshift camp outside President George W. Bush's Texas ranch—a stand that drew both passionate support and criticism.
 Sheehan ran unsuccessfully for Congress in 2008.
-She is a vocal critic of President Barack Obama's foreign policy.
+She was a vocal critic of President Barack Obama's foreign policy.
 Her memoir, Peace Mom: A Mother's Journey Through Heartache to Activism, was published in 2006.
-Sheehan was the 2012 vice-presidential nominee of the Peace and Freedom Party, and received 1.2% of ...more
+In an interview with The Daily Beast in 2017, Sheehan continued to hold her... more on Wikipedia

-- Birthplace: Inglewood, Los Angeles, California, United States of Americasee more on Cindy Sheehan
+- Birthplace: Inglewood, Los Angeles, California, United States of America

-- Birthplace: Houlton, Maine, United States of Americasee more on Samantha Smith
+- Birthplace: Houlton, Maine, United States of America